Kingxukai/linux/Documentation/fb/sm712fb.rst

 How to use it?
 ==============

-Switching modes is done using the video=sm712fb:... boot parameter.
+Switching modes is done using the woke video=sm712fb:... boot parameter.

-If you want, for example, enable a resolution of 1280x1024x24bpp you should pass to the kernel this command line: "video=sm712fb:0x31B".
+If you want, for example, enable a resolution of 1280x1024x24bpp you should pass to the woke kernel this command line: "video=sm712fb:0x31B".

 You should not compile-in vesafb.